Cardypro/StructureAnalyzer/README.md

 to analyze the interactions of the PDB entry named [6HN0](https://www.rcsb.org/structure/6hn0) with Diclofenac within a cutoff range 1.1 times of the van-der-Waals distance around the Diclofenac.
 It's also restricted to ligands-Nitrogen and pocket-Oxygen or -Nitrogen.

 The produced .mrv-file can be found in the /Output directory.
 You can open the file using MarvinSketch.
 The interactions are represented by orange lines by default.
-The names of the residues are connected to the corresponding residue by a thin grey line so you can easily rearange them in a aesthetical way.
+The names of the residues are connected to the corresponding residue by a thin grey line so you can easily rearange them in an aesthetical way.

 ## Short Documentation